wds4/tribal-tapestry/essays/bookJustification/overview.md

 - "Let's all be friends."
 - inclusive

-### 1. [SLC Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/socialLinguisticConsensus.md): The representation of knowledge in the brain is profoundly influenced by the mandate to facilitate *social linguistic consensus* (SLC).
+### 1. [SLC Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/socialLinguisticConsensusHypothesis.md): The representation of knowledge in the brain is profoundly influenced by the mandate to facilitate *social linguistic consensus* (SLC).

 ### 2. [Graph Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/graphHypothesis.md): Knowledge in the cortex is organized as a graph.

-### 3. [Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/.md): To achieve SLC, the principles by which structure is imposed over the graph must be as simple and universal as possible.
+### 3. [Principles of Organization Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/principlesOfOrganization.md): To achieve SLC, the principles by which structure is imposed over the graph must be as simple and universal as possible.

-#### 4. [Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/.md): Nodes of the graph are organized into sets and concepts using class threads.
+#### 4. [Class Threads Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/classThreadsHypothesis.md): Nodes of the graph are organized into sets and concepts using class threads.

-#### 5. [Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/.md): Concepts are formatted according to constraint nodes.
+#### 5. [Constraints Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/constraints.md): Concepts are formatted according to constraint nodes.

 #### 6. [Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/.md): Concepts are integrated vertically using the class propagation edge and the class termination edge (2 of the 3 edges that go into the definition of class threads).